When medications stop working — recognizing the need for a change

 Your Role as Observer and Advocate

-You're the continuity in your parent's life.
+You are the person who sees your parent regularly enough to notice what doctors cannot catch in a fifteen-minute appointment.
 Doctors come and go.
 Medications change.
 But you're there regularly, observing how your parent is doing.
 You notice when medication stops working.
 You remember when something used to help and doesn't anymore.
 You care enough to speak up when something needs changing.

 That role matters.
 Your observations and advocacy help your parent get appropriate medications.
 Your willingness to say "this isn't working" opens the door to finding something better.
 Your persistence helps your parent avoid staying on ineffective medications indefinitely.